Real estate players, individuals and institutions must collaborate to find solutions to challenges confronting home ownership in the country.

-Exhibitors at the fair includes real estate developers, manufacturers of housing construction materials, producers of concrete products and dealers in home furnishing items.
+Exhibitors at the fair included real estate developers, manufacturers of housing construction materials, producers of concrete products and dealers in home furnishing items.

-There are also home financing companies and insurance providers at the fair.
+There were also home financing companies and insurance providers.

-There are also seminars on issues relating to the housing industry during the three-day fair.
+There will also be seminars on issues relating to the housing industry during the three-day fair.